 At their dinner, Alex tells Jojo that he’s falling in love with her.
 Jojo looks almost as uncomfortable as the horse from earlier, and at that point, shuts Alex down and unceremoniously sends him home.
 Despite Chris Harrison saying they can relax about it since there are no roses.
 Doesn’t matter.
 Bye Alex.

 The next day, Jojo and Jordan start off their one-on-one date with a private jet, which takes them to a winery.
-It seems pretty clear that Jojo reserved the good one-on-one dates for people she actually likes, since a private jet and a vineyard is leagues better than watching people wrangle horses.
+It seems pretty clear that Jojo reserved the good one-on-one dates for people she actually likes, since a private jet and a vineyard is leagues better than watching people wrangle horses (and no doubt many of us will be tempted to click here to see how to hire a private jet ourselves).
 They walk through the vineyard and arrive at two buckets of grapes, and they remove their shoes to stomp grapes.
 This is really the point where you should lower your volume because holy shit, those squishing noises are repulsive.

 Remember how Jordan said he was the pickiest eater ever?
 Well, apparently his definition of picky is different than most, since he proceeds to drink Jojo’s pre-wine foot juice, then go back for seconds.
 Here, it cuts to the rest of the boys talking shit on Jordan for seeking fame, and Luke says something about how if he had front row Super Bowl tickets, Jojo would probably date him too.
 Luke, Aaron Rodgers plays for the Packers.
 They’re not getting any Super Bowl tickets.
 The next date card is dropped, which puts Robby, Chase, and James Taylor on the group date, and leaves Luke with the last one-on-one.